kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 Configuring a retry budget through a Policy Attachment may produce some confusion from a UX perspective, as users will be able to configure retries in two different places (HTTPRoute for static retries, versus a policy attachment for a dynamic retry threshold).
 Though this is likely a fair trade-off.

 Discrepancies in the semantics of retry budget behavior and configuration options between Envoy and Linkerd may require a change in either implementation to accommodate the Gateway API specification.
+While Envoy's `min_retry_concurrency` setting may behave similarly in practice to Linkerd's `minRetriesPerSecond`, they are not directly equivalent.

+A version of Linkerd's `ttl` parameter may also need to be implemented within Envoy.

 ## API